 About The AAMME

-The Australian Army Museum of Military Engineering showcases the history of the RAE across a large open gallery.
-Visitors can learn about the history of the RAE, see equipments and artefacts at home and overseas.
+The Australian Army Museum of Military Engineering presents the history of the RAE across a large open gallery.
+Visitors can learn about the history of the RAE, see equipment and artefacts at home and overseas.

 There are displays covering the role played by the RAE in Colonial Australia, to the participation and security success of the 2000 Olympic Games and the continuing work in remote and indigenous community developments.